ericmeltzer/disaster-survival-manual/planning_and_kits.md

 You can't plan for every possible contingency.
 Emergency managers suggest that you start with *probable* hazards based on your location and occupation.

-Consider the most probable types of *natural* disasters: Earthquake, Hurricane, Tornado, Floods, Blizzard, Wild Fire, Landslide, Tsunami

-Consider the most probable *man-made or technological* disasters: Radiological/Nuclear, Biological or Chemical Release, Explosion, Civil Disturbance, Dam Failure, Mass Transportation Incident, Long-term Electrical Outage
+**Natural and Manmade/Technologial Disasters.** Consider the most probable types of *natural* disasters: earthquake, hurricane, tornado, floods, blizzard, wild fire, landslide, tsunami, and the the most probable *man-made or technological* disasters: radiological/nuclear, biological or chemical release, explosion, civil disturbance, dam failure, mass transportation incident, long-term electrical outage.

 **Who is in the plan?**